irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Success criteria**:

-- Machine learning criteria: prediction root mean square error (RMSE) lower than 10% of the range of the actual values in the test set.
+- Machine learning criteria: prediction root mean square error (RMSE) lower than 10% of the range of the actual response values in the test set.

 - Business criteria: